-- viii.
-Undertake secondary/desk research to identify the main data sets that are produced and maintained by government ministries, departments and agencies (MDAs) and public bodies (PBs) including, but not limited to data on education, weather/climate, tourism/cultural, agriculture, health, transport, census, crime, consumer prices, investor information, company register, general statistics, budget, expenditure, and debt.
-The research shall include data sets currently held on the existing Open Data Portal, and shall be informed by reference to the Key Dataset Findings and Recommendations section of the Jamaica Open Data and Open Budget Readiness Assessment Report prepared by the World Bank Group (November 2015) (see pages 36-44); - ix.
-Based on the secondary/desk research to identify the main government data sets, recommend list of government MDAs and PBs to be included in the data set mapping exercise.
-The recommended list should also be informed by the preliminary findings of the demand survey of data users; - x.
+- vi.
+Undertake desk research to identify the main data sets that are produced and maintained by government ministries, departments and agencies (MDAs) and public bodies (PBs).
+The research shall include data sets currently held on the existing Open Data Portal, and shall be informed by reference to the Key Dataset Findings and Recommendations section of the Jamaica Open Data and Open Budget Readiness Assessment Report prepared by the World Bank Group (November 2015) (see pages 36-44); - vii.
+Based on the desk research to identify the main government data sets, recommend list of government MDAs and PBs to be included in the data set mapping exercise.
+The recommended list should also be informed by the preliminary findings of the demand survey of data users; - viii.
 Engage with key officials and staff in selected list of MDAs and PBs to identify the main existing government data sets produced and, maintained by each selected MDA and/or PB and characteristics including: - a.
 Name of data set: - b.
 Content of data set by subject matter and category; - c.
 Privacy level of the dataset; - d.
-Format and size; - e.
+Format and size: - e.
 Frequency of production and updating; - f.
 Scope of publication and sharing; - g.
 Platform on which data set is maintained; - h.
-Other metadata; - xi.
+Other metadata: - ix.
 In the data set mapping exercise, determine: - a.
-The numbers and levels of staff in each selected MDA and/or PB involved in producing and maintaining the main existing government data sets;
+The numbers and levels of staff in each selected MDA and/or PB involved in producing and maintaining the main existing government data sets: - b.

-- b.
 The availability and capacity of staff to upload the data sets to the upgraded Open Data Portal on an ongoing basis; - c.
 Existing network of Access to Information (ATI) officers; - d.
 Any technical and human resource constraints to uploading the data sets on an ongoing basis; and - e.
-Commonly demanded/requested datasets by stakeholders; - xii.
-Determine existing capacity in the selected list of MDAS and PBs to convert to an open data format, and assess their views on open data and the perceived value of the Open Data Portal; - xiii.
-Group the data sets [inclusive of metadata] identified by: - a.
-Type (i.e. grouping based on shared characteristics); - b.
-Category/segmentation by subject matter; and - c.
-Format in which data is being collected and stored by the government entities/MDAs; and - d.
-Develop personas/profiles of data suppliers based on survey results; - xiv.
-Identify any gaps in the data demanded by users and the data sets collected/supplied by the government entities/MDAs, and propose solutions for how gaps identified may be resolved; - xv.
-Based on the suggested prioritization, recommend how the upgrade of the Open Data Portal should be phased, focusing on the importance assigned to the data demanded: - xvi.
-Prepare comprehensive report on the data set mapping exercise conducted to include any functional/non-functional [include behavioural] issues identified;
+Commonly demanded/requested datasets by stakeholders; - x.
+Identify any gaps in the data demanded by users and the data sets collected/supplied by the government entities/MDAs, and propose solutions for how gaps identified may be resolved; - xi.
+Prepare report on the data set mapping exercise conducted.